This post was most recently updated on September 12th, 2021.3 min read.

 The screenshot below shows what’s in the URL, and what you need to change:

-Feed and package name are good – keep them.
-But version number (shown in purple) you need to change!
+Feed and package names are good – keep them.
+But you need to change the version number (shown in purple)

 https://contoso.visualstudio.com/Contoso Common Code Packages/_packaging?_a=package&feed=CCCP&package=Contoso.Commons.Packaging.Helper&protocolType=NuGet&version=3.2.0&view=overview